ojas-chaturvedi/Python-projects/README.md

-# Python-games
+# Python-projects
 Code for python games from AP CSP 2020-2021

 Missing some requirements for game to run.
-If error occurs or you want a missing file, please email me on ojaschaturvedi2006.
+If error occurs or you want a missing file, please email me on ojaschaturvedi2006@gmail.com.